Part 8: Originating Processes, Documents, and Service In or Out of Singapore

 (f) applications and appeals under the Trade Marks Act 1998 in Rules 67 and 70(1) of the Supreme Court of Judicature (Intellectual Property) Rules 2022;

-(g) applications for admission of advocate and solicitor under section 12 of the Legal Profession Act 1966;
+(g) applications for admission as advocate and solicitor under section 12 of the Legal Profession Act 1966;

 (h) applications for ad hoc admissions under section 15 of the Legal Profession Act 1966;